 Beta-carotene helps your skin grow new, healthy cells and stay strong.
 It also turns into Vitamin A, which keeps your immune system working well and supports the cells that make skin color.

-How to eat: Roast them, steam them, or add to soups and smoothies for extra benefits.
+How to eat: Roast them, steam them, or add them to soups and smoothies for extra benefits.

 -